thinhtruongnguyen/kitty-cat-go/README.md

-<h1 align="center">AIOZ SDK Go client</h1>
+<h1 align="center">My SDK Go client</h1>

 ## Project description
-Using aioz-sdk golang package to querry data from AIOZ Flatform by using APIKey.
+Using my-sdk golang package to querry data from my Flatform by using APIKey.
 For example , Getting user balance, creating a task, getting task result, getting statistics and history of models, checking API permission ...

-To start, simply require the AIOZ-SDK and set up an instance with your W3AI API Keys.Please checking out your AIOZ Page.
+To start, simply require the my-SDK and set up an instance with your W3AI API Keys.Please checking out your my Page.
 In the example below show you how to using the SDK.
 ### Installation
 ```bash
 go get github.com/thinhtruongnguyen/kitty-cat-go